Monthly Archives: November 2010

 Current Thinking on Historic Preservation – Insights from the 2010 National Preservation Conference

-By Val Ballestrem Last week I had the privilege of joining hundreds of my preservation colleagues from around the U.S. in Austin, Texas at the 2010 National Preservation Conference – hosted by the National Trust for Historic Preservation.
-The conference provided solid information on a number … Continue reading
+Last week I had the privilege of joining hundreds of my preservation colleagues from around the U.S. in Austin, Texas at the 2010 National Preservation Conference – hosted by the National Trust for Historic Preservation.
+The conference provided solid information on a number of fronts on everything from dealing with density to the LEED EB O & M program.
+I thought I’d share a few takeaways from the conference that I hope are useful to preservationists and others.

 2 Comments